zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-ansible/create-ansible/create-ansible.md

 * Need to be an OCI Tenancy Administrator

-## Task 1: Install an OCI Ansible Collection
+## Task 1: Install an OCI Ansible Collection using Cloud Shell

 1. To start the Oracle Cloud shell, go to your Cloud console and click the cloud shell icon at the top right of the page.